limad/plugins-docs/plugin-helloWatt/en_US/index.md

+---
+layout: default
+title: helloWatt changelog
+lang: fr_FR
+pluginId: helloWatt
+---
-# helloWatt Gazpar
+# helloWatt

-Plugin allowing the recovery of consumption of the communicating meter *Gazpar* by querying the customer account *helloWatt*.
+Plugin allowing the recovery of consumption of the communicating meter ** by querying the customer account *helloWatt*.
 As the data is not made available in real time, the plugin retrieves the gaz consumption data from the day before each day.

 2 types of consumption data are accessible :
 - the **daily consumption** *(in kWh and m3)*.